Barstool Sports: Penn National Gaming investment and purchase (2020–2023)

 In February 2023, Penn exercised its option to pay $388 million and become the sole owner of Barstool.

 Repurchase by Dave Portnoy (2023)

 On August 8, 2023, Dave Portnoy announced that Penn Entertainment had ended its relationship with Barstool Sports and had divested ownership of the company back to him.
 Penn had announced a $2 billion agreement with ESPN to rebrand Barstool Sportsbook as ESPN Bet, and the sale was intended to relieve Penn of "non-compete and other restrictive covenants" tied to its ownership of Barstool.
 Portnoy stated, "The regulated industry is probably not the best place for Barstool Sports and the type of content we make".
 The agreement stipulates that Penn will receive 50% of the gross proceeds of any future sale of Barstool, but Portnoy stated that he planned to maintain his ownership of the site "till I die".

-An investigation conducted by The Daily Beast was unveiled in September 2023 revealing that Barstool had operated more than 40 sock puppet accounts, referred to by the investigation and by Barstool employees as "burner accounts", on Twitter to commit "organized copyright infringement".
-The investigation, published by journalist Robert Silverman, found that these accounts were being used by Barstool to avoid copyright strikes, and Barstool would embed videos and content from burner accounts into their own tweets to avoid DMCA strikes on the main Barstool accounts.
-One of these accounts reposted a video of The Weeknd's performance during the Super Bowl LV halftime show, with Barstool embedding it within their own posts and gaining the reposted video 36 million views in less than 24 hours.
-Furthermore, the reposts often removed text so it would be harder for rightsholders to search for infringements.
-Silverman further alleged that Portnoy and other personalities such as Dan "Big Cat" Katz of Barstool podcast Pardon My Take were involved or informed of this strategy, as Silverman cited an instance where after playing MC Hammer's song "U Can't Touch This", Katz said that "We're going to have to put this on a burner now."
-Business Insider when covering The Daily Beast's investigation, remarked it as "latest example of Barstool Sports being accused of sharing content without crediting the creators", citing a 2018 settled lawsuit filed against the company by photographer Brigitte Stelzer and an earlier 2019 Daily Beast investigation, also conducted by Silverman, where the creator of a blue monster character only was able to successfully gain compensation from Barstool for infringing his copyright after threatening litigation.